seermer/HollowKnight_RL/README.md

 - Remove Global Average Pooling
 - Use Huber Loss instead of MSE
 - Add Spectral Normalization in model
-- Fixed a bug in DQN implementation
+- Fix a bug in DQN implementation
 - Add Double DQN
 - Add Dueling DQN (No gradient rescaling yet)
 - Add no magnitude reward (so all rewards are either 1, 0, or -1)
 - Use LeakyReLU instead of ReLU
-- Removed Dash, it is way too hard to use
+- Remove Dash, it is way too hard to use
-- Added Fixed time for each step
+- Add Fixed time for each step
-- Added Frame Skip
+- Add Frame Skip
 - Remove no magnitude reward and make base reward +-1 instead, so it is more straightforward to set weights
+- Add save/load random explorations
+- Use RAdam instead of Adam optimizer

 _______________________________